EU Water Bombers Join Greek Firemen To Douse Island Wildfire - UrduPoint

 "We are more optimistic today because the winds have died down," Yiorgos Kostopoulos, civil protection supervisor for Evia, told state tv ERT.

-Firefighters managed to contain the fire in a ravine near the village of Platana, backed by nearly 100 vehicles, nine helicopters and nine planes, including two from Italy and one from Spain.
+Firefighters managed to contain the fire in a ravine near the village of Platana, backed by nearly 100 vehicles, nine helicopters and 12 planes, including two from Italy and one from Spain.

-"We are doing whatever we can to create additional fire defences near the village," Kostopoulos said as a man dug a trench behind him.
+"We are doing whatever we can to create additional fire defences near the village," Kostopoulos said as an earth mover dug a trench behind him.

 EU Humanitarian Commissioner Christos Stylianides on Wednesday called the mobilisation of Greek forces "exemplary" after emergency crews managed to save inhabited areas.

-A firefighter suffered burns on Tuesday after trying to cross the fire on a motorbike, and three cars belonging to campers were burned, a local mayor said.
+A firefighter suffered burns on Tuesday after trying to cross the fire on a motorbike, and at least four cars have been burned, state agency ANA said.

 But no other injuries or respiratory problems that required hospitalisation have been reported.